 Nobbly and oaty by their own description, these are similar to digestives but surpass them in the texture and flavor stakes.
 Unlike Rich Tea, they can handle at least three seconds in tea and are probably the best biscuits in the world.
 Their beauty lies in their slightly salty tang.

 Two very mildly-flavored cocoa biscuits—almost a whisper of chocolate—in a domino shape sandwiching a thin layer of hard buttercream.
 They're so unassuming you can demolish around 10 in one sitting.
-In fact, my (clinically addicted) brother used to eat Jenga towers worth of them growing up.
+In fact, my (clinically fascinated) brother used to eat Jenga towers worth of them growing up.

 An iconic and rather novel branded shortbread biscuit.
 The factory process renders the biscuit less authentic than Scottish shortbread, but it still has the buttery element.
 The two round biscuits are smooth on the surface but crumbly to the bite, and offset with a layer of adhesive raspberry jam, which peeks coquettishly from a cut-out heart.
 There are perfectly good imitators on the market, and they can be easily made at home.